moxystudio/next-common-files/README.md

 // If false or not sent, options can be sent like other plugins withSVG({
     options: {
-        limit: 20000,    // will be safely passed to url-loader },
+        limit: 20000,  // Will be safely passed to url-loader },
 }),

 // If sent true, 'use' value will override default loaders entirely withSVG({
     include: /\.inline\./,  // Will be safely passed to rule
     inline: true,
     use: [{
         loader: 'url-loader',  // Only 'url-loader' will be used }],
 }),
 ```